appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 To configure Helm, you can create a `values.yaml` file by specifying your desired settings, which are commonly used across all deployments.

-In the example values below, we used `spacetech` as an example organization name.
-You should replace it with your actual organization name or any other value you prefer.
+In the example values below, we used `spacetech` as an **example organization name**.
+You should **replace it** with your actual organization name or any other value you prefer.

 :::caution
-Please review the information for the input boxes below.
+Please **review the comments for the `values.yaml`** below.
 If the values provided are incompatible, the installation may not complete successfully.
 Ensure that all configurations are correctly entered to avoid potential issues during the setup process.
 :::

 ### Example `values.yaml` File